-If you've just found out you're HIV-positive, you may feel overwhelmed, fearful, and alone.
-Know that you are far from alone.
-Countless people and resources are available to help you and the more than 1 million HIV-positive people living in the U.S. today.
+If you've just found out that you're HIV-positive, you may feel overwhelmed, fearful, and alone.
+But you’re far from alone.
+People and resources are available to help you and the more than 1 million HIV-positive people living in the U.S. today.

 It may help to remember that being HIV-positive is not the virtual death sentence it once was.
-HIV (human immunodeficiency virus) causes AIDS (acquired immunodeficiency syndrome).
-But being HIV-positive does not necessarily mean that you already have AIDS.
-New treatment regimens have turned being HIV-positive into a chronic condition for many people.
+HIV (human immunodeficiency virus) can lead to AIDS (acquired immunodeficiency syndrome).
+But being HIV-positive does not necessarily mean that you have AIDS.
+New treatments have turned being HIV-positive into a chronic condition for many people.
 With a healthy lifestyle and the right medical care, many HIV-positive people are living long, productive lives.

 Still, learning that you are HIV-positive may leave you reeling.
 Where should you turn for help?
 Who should you tell?
 What should you do first?
 Here are a few guideposts to help you through this difficult time.